jhorzek/lessSEM/cran-comments.md

        Message: Forbidden
 ```

-Four dois of cited papers are flagged as 404, Forbidden.
-I've checked these dois manually and
+Comment: Four dois of cited papers are flagged as 404, Forbidden.
+These dois also result in errors when using `urlchecker::url_check()`.
+I've
-they link to the correct papers.
+checked the dois manually and they link to the correct papers.

 ### checking package dependencies (1.1s)